We had no idea we’d make $103,457.98 our first year blogging.

 Let’s look at the 5 most popular platforms and some basic pros and cons to each.

-Recent algorithm changes have made it VERY difficult to drive organic traffic to blog posts through Facebook, and there has been a major shift towards video content and live content on the platform recently.
+<Recent algorithm changes have made it VERY difficult to get visitors to blog posts through Facebook, and there has been a major shift towards video content and live content on the platform recently.

 Google is similar to Facebook in that it has high competition and very expensive ads, but it is a search platform.

-Images and videos are the names of the game on Instagram and it can be a GREAT platform for some niches like travel and fashion.
+- Images and videos are the names of the game on Instagram and it can be a GREAT platform for some niches like travel and fashion that are visual in nature.

 Keep in mind that Instagram also has a much younger audience than most other platforms, so if your target market is baby boomers, your efforts are going to fall flat on this platform.